Code-Institute-Submissions/milestone-project-95/README.md

 a variable to allow me to clear it to stop the computer turn from continuing.
 - [Memory Game Tutorial](https://www.youtube.com/watch?v=bbb9dZotsOc&t=1266s&ab_channel=WebDevJunkie) - I was struggling to randomize by board without having colors appear more than twice or having a card targeted more than once, splicing the card out of the card array to stop it being targeted twice was taken from this tutorial.
+- [Map Info Box Solution](https://leewc.com/articles/google-maps-infowindow/) - When creating the info boxes for my google maps I was only able to make a single infobox shown from the final item in my array.
+I found the solution to this issue here.

 ### **Media**
 - Images taken from appropriate google image searches - I own no right to any images used.